indigo40123/T2KNCQE_Analysis/README.md

 ##############################################################
 The analysis code used for T2K NCQE Run 11 (SK-VI) analysis.
 Code itself was inherited from numerous predecessors.
-This version, reorganized with class, contains key parameters.
+This version was reorganized with the class.
 ##############################################################

 The main analysis codes are main_SKDETSIM.py and main_SKG4.py.